R E S E A R C H

 NATIVE BEE HEALTH

 The rusty-patched bumble bee Bombus affinis recently became the first bumble bee listed as endangered by the US government.
 I am excited to begin my graduate work with bumble bees in Madison-- one of the few locations where B. affinis is still found.
 I plan to investigate the landscape traits that may be important for supporting bumble bee populations in both urban and rural settings.
+Read more about bumble bee research adventures on the stories page.

 P A S T W O R K